Reading Time: 7 minutes

 Cultivation Methods

-• Raised beds:You can also prepare a raised bed, but they are ideally grown on the ground as this way they can spread extensively and consume a variety of complex food and organic matter from the soil and fruit prolifically.
-A raised bed is not a bad option either but less effective.
+• Raised beds: You can also prepare a raised bed, but they are ideally grown on the ground as this way they can spread extensively, consume a variety of complex food and organic matter from the soil, and fruit massively.
+A raised bed is not a bad option either, but it’s less effective.

 Maintaining and Monitoring

 • Moisture Levels: Ensure the bed remains damp but not overly wet.
-Regularly check and water as needed.
+Regularly check and add water as needed.
 A well-made bed in an ideal location may need little to no maintenance.

-• Rejuvenation: Add new substrate(organic waste) and spawn periodically to encourage continued growth.
-Mycelium, when they turn old, stops producing much fruit, and your patch will slowly die.
-It’s best to keep adding fresh spawn for prolific and vigorous growth every growing season (spring or Autumn).
-Please note when field blewits grow and you see some damaged and mushroom eaten by wildlife, leave them as is, as they will spore and spread the spore around to introduce fresh mycelium for continued fruiting.
-It is never advisable to harvest all mushrooms you see.
-75% from the patch at a time, and when harvesting from wild, just use about 25% from one patch and leave the rest.
+• Rejuvenation: Add new substrate (organic waste) and spawn periodically to encourage continued growth.
+When mycelium ages, they stop producing much fruit, and your patch will slowly die.
+Keep adding fresh spawns for massive and robust growth every growing season (spring or Autumn).
+When field blewits grow and you notice that some are damaged and mushrooms have been eaten by wildlife, leave them as they are, as they will spore and spread the spore around to introduce fresh mycelium for continued fruiting.
+It is never advisable to harvest all the mushrooms you see.
+75% from the patch at a time, and when harvesting from the wild, just harvest about 25% from one patch and leave the rest.

 Harvesting